Tickets

 From the Millions Room one can look through a glass door into the Miniatures Cabinet*.
 It is decorated with a wealth of small watercolours and gouaches, some signed, which were executed by Maria Theresa’s children and husband.
 The small, private room contains a breakfast table set with nineteenth-century porcelain.

-* The miniature cabinet restoration scheduled for 2024 is presently in the preparation phase.
+* The Miniatures Cabinet restoration scheduled for 2024 is presently in the preparation phase.
 Consequently, continual discoveries and resulting alterations are ongoing in this space.
 We appreciate your understanding.

 Porcelain Room